Coronavirus and chronic diseases: what to do to those at risk

 - chronic (prolonged) respiratory diseases such as asthma, chronic obstructive pulmonary disease, emphysema or bronchitis;

 - chronic heart disease, such as heart failure;

 - chronic neurological diseases such as Parkinson's disease, amyotrophic lateral sclerosis, multiple sclerosis, learning disorder or cerebral palsy;

-- problems with the spleen - for example, sickle cell anemia or a history of spleen removal;
+- spleen problems - such as sickle cell disease or a history of spleen removal

 - the immune system is weakened as a result of illness (for example, HIV or AIDS), drug therapy (for example, steroids) or chemotherapy;

 So far, all people have been advised to isolate themselves and maintain a distance in order to reduce the likelihood of infection and the spread of coronavirus.
 People at risk are urged to follow these tips.

 Since early April, the UK's National Health Service has asked about 1,5 million Britons at high risk of complications - for example, those currently undergoing cancer treatment or immunosuppressive therapy - to isolate themselves at home for 12 weeks to protect themselves.
 These people receive special recommendations from doctors.

 Those who are among the listed categories but have not received a letter from the National Health Service are asked to contact their family doctor immediately.

 Asthma UK specialists advise that you continue to use the prophylactic inhaler as directed by your doctor.
 This will reduce the risk of a sudden asthma attack if any respiratory virus, including coronavirus, gets into the airways.

 Also carry another inhaler with you at all times to relieve symptoms if they do occur.